realA10001986/Flux-Capacitor/README.md

 - after switching on the FC (real or fake power),
 - after a BTTFN event that has impact on the FC (eg. changing speed through a rotary encoder on the TCD)

-The different modes are selected by typing *20 (disabled), *21 (enabled), *22 (enabled for 30 secs) or *23 (enabled for 60 secs), followed by OK.
-The power-up default is selected in the [Config Portal](#appendix-a-the-config-portal).
+The different modes are selected in the [Config Portal](#appendix-a-the-config-portal) or by typing *20 (disabled), *21 (enabled), *22 (enabled for 30 secs) or *23 (enabled for 60 secs), followed by OK.

-The flux sound's volume level, relative to general volume, can be adjusted in four levels by typing *30 (lowest) to *33 (loudest), followed by OK.
-This setting is saved 10 seconds after the last change.
+The flux sound's volume level, relative to general volume, can be adjusted in four levels by typing *30 (lowest) to *33 (highest), followed by OK.

+Both settings, mode and level, are saved 10 seconds after the last change (see also [here](#powering-down-the-fc)).

 ## Box lighting

 The FC features connectors for box lights, ie LEDs that light up the inside of the FC during the time travel sequence.
 Those should be installed, they are essential part of the time travel sequence.
 The kit from CircuitSetup contains suitable high-power LEDs for box lighting, and all four of those must be connected to the "Box LED" connectors.
 Their ideal location is in each corner, as close to the front (door) as possible.

 In normal operation, those LEDs are off.
 You can, however, configure a minimum box light level to light up the box a little bit if you find it too dark.
 This level can be chosen out of five, by entering *400 through *404 followed by OK.
+This settings is saved 10 seconds after the last change (see also [here](#powering-down-the-fc)).

 <details>
 <summary>More...</summary>